Positive model structures for abstract symmetric spectra: Loop spectra

 Now we look at the commutative square

 Changing the bottom horizontal row by means of the adjunction

 we get a new commutative square

 As $n\geq 1$, the morphism $\zeta _n^B$ is in $S^+$, the objects $F_n(B)$ and $F_{n+1}(B\wedge T)$ are cofibrant in $\bcM ^+$.
 Besides, $X$ is $S^+$-local.
-As, moreover, the model structure $\bcM ^+_{S^+}$ is compatible with the simplicial structure in $\bcS $, the bottom horizontal morphism in the last commutative square is a weak equivalence of simplicial sets.
-Since the vertical morphisms are isomorphisms, we obtain that the top horizontal $(\theta _n)^*$ is a weak equivalence of simplicial sets. \end{pf}
+Therefore, the bottom horizontal morphism in the last commutative square is a weak equivalence of simplicial sets.
+Since the vertical morphisms are weak equivalences, we obtain that the top horizontal $(\theta _n)_*$ is a weak equivalence of simplicial sets. \end{pf}